Insights

 Transformation processes are always based on the existing corporate culture and this shapes everything without exception.
 From the briefing to the result, from the scope to the depth of the desired change.
 It therefore makes sense to consult external forces and trust that everything is in good hands.
 After all, it is difficult to solve new problems with old thinking.
 In the best case scenario, desire and reality are not incompatible and responsibility for results is lived within the company and not passed on to the consultants.
 All measures are managed centrally, work together and internal and external factors are evaluated in a differentiated manner.

-At the beginning of a positioning process, it is not uncommon to encounter a multitude of analyses, studies and market research results that describe the status quo in all its facets.
+At the beginning of a positioning process, we often encounter a multitude of analyses, studies and market research results that describe the status quo in all its facets.
 What this means in concrete terms from the company's perspective and what consequences can be derived from it all too often remains unclear.
 If this ability to differentiate is lacking, the focus quickly shifts to the outside world.

-Looking outwards is all well and good, and it also provides valuable impetus when it looks beyond one's own nose.
-But it is no substitute for looking inwards.
-Focusing mainly on external perceptions when positioning yourself is like asking your friends: "How would you like me to be so that you like me?".
+Looking outwards is good and right, and it also provides valuable impetus when it looks beyond one's own nose.
+But it cannot replace looking inwards.
+Focusing mainly on external perception when positioning yourself is like asking your friends: „How would you like me to be so that you like me?“.
 An absurd question in interpersonal terms, and yet this is exactly how most companies proceed.
 Understanding that you are generally liked for who you are also goes hand in hand with the realization of being rejected by some.
 This self-awareness is crucial when it comes to turning a company into a brand.
 Because strong brands are always built from the inside out.

 Clarity leads to insight.
 Insight leads to attitude and style.
 Attitude and style enable conviction.